 Time is money, and the best instant hot water kettle help you save yours.
 Your time, not your money; you have to pay for these.
 An instant kettle can dispense piping-hot water right off the bat, taking mere seconds to come to the boil.
 All you need to do is top it up with some cold water, press a button and in a few seconds you’ll have ready-to-use boiling water.

-While a traditional best kettle doesn’t do a bad job of boiling water, and the best instant boiling water taps do it with much panache, the best instant hot water kettles do it quickly and inexpensively.
+While a traditional best kettle doesn’t do a bad job of boiling water, and the best boiling water taps do it with much panache, the best instant hot water kettles do it quickly and inexpensively.
 They're more practical than beautiful in most cases but hey, what's wrong with that?

-The best instant hot water kettles we've tested
+Best instant hot water kettles ranking 2023

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Breville is great at producing top value instant hot water dispensers, which is why this model sits just above its earlier incarnation below.
 While the design underneath is older it's still a best seller.
 However, the newer Breville VKT124 HotCup Hot Water Dispenser has just that little bit more going for it.